 5. Start Working On Sight Reading

-6. Listen The Music Developed By Your Favorite Musician
+6. Listen to The Music Developed By Your Favorite Musician

-If in case you are sitting in your rehearsal room and do not want to practice anything, then do yourself a favor and start listening to the music developed by some of your favorite musicians.
+If in case you are sitting in your rehearsal room and do not want to practice anything, then do yourself a favour and start listening to the music developed by some of your favourite musicians.

 This will provide a lot of relief to you and it will inspire you to make wonderful music.